-FAS (continued) Doug Melton Thomas Dudley Cabot Professor of the Natural Sciences Erin O'Shea Professor of Molecular and Cellular Biology; Co-Director of the Bauer Center for Genomics Research Federico Capasso Robert L. Wallace Professor of Applied Physics and Vinton Hayes Senior Research Fellow in Electrical Engineering Jeremy Bloxham Mallinckrodt Professor of Geophysics; Harvard College Professor, Chair of EPS John Huth Donner Professor of Science, Chair of Physics Theda Skocpol Dean of the Graduate School of Arts and Sciences; Victor S. Thomas Professor of Government and Sociology Venky Narayanamurti John A. and Elizabeth S. Armstrong Professor of Engineering and Applied Sciences, Professor of Physics; Dean of the Division of Engineering and Applied Sciences and Dean of Physical Sciences Affiliated Hospitals & Harvard Medical School Jeff Flier George C. Reisman Professor of Medicine; BIDMC Dan Podolsky Mallinckrodt Professor of Medicine; MGH Nancy Andrews Leland Fikes Professor of Pediatrics; Dean for Basic Sciences and Graduate Studies; Children's Hospital David Altshuler Associate Professor of Genetics and Associate Professor of Medicine, HMS and MGH; Director, Program in Med and Pop Genetics, Broad Institute of Harvard and MIT Carla Shatz Nathan Marsh Pusey Professor of Neurobiology; Head of the Department of Neurobiology John Mekalanos Adele Lehman Professor of Microbiology and Molecular Genetics; Member of the Faculty of the Harvard-MIT Division of Health Sciences and Technology; Head of the Department of Microbiology and Molecular Genetics
+FAS (continued) Doug Melton Thomas Dudley Cabot Professor of the Natural Sciences Erin O'Shea Professor of Molecular and Cellular Biology; Co-Director of the Bauer Center for Genomics Research Jeremy Bloxham Mallinckrodt Professor of Geophysics; Harvard College Professor, Chair of EPS John Huth Donner Professor of Science, Chair of Physics Theda Skocpol Dean of the Graduate School of Arts and Sciences; Victor S. Thomas Professor of Government and Sociology Venky Narayanamurti John A. and Elizabeth S. Armstrong Professor of Engineering and Applied Sciences, Professor of Physics; Dean of the Division of Engineering and Applied Sciences and Dean of Physical Sciences Affiliated Hospitals & Harvard Medical School Jeff Flier George C. Reisman Professor of Medicine; BIDMC Dan Podolsky Mallinckrodt Professor of Medicine; MGH & BWH Nancy Andrews Dean for Basic Sciences and Graduate Studies; George R. Minot Professor of Pediatrics; Children's Hospital, Boston; Dana-Farber Cancer Institute David Altshuler Associate Professor of Genetics and Associate Professor of Medicine, HMS and MGH; Director, Program in Med and Pop Genetics, Broad Institute of Harvard and MIT Carla Shatz Nathan Marsh Pusey Professor of Neurobiology; Head of the Department of Neurobiology John Mekalanos Adele Lehman Professor of Microbiology and Molecular Genetics; Member of the Faculty of the Harvard-MIT Division of Health Sciences and Technology; Head of the Department of Microbiology and Molecular Genetics

-HMS (continued) Marc Kirschner (resigned from UPCSE May 2006) Carl W. Walter Professor of Systems Biology; Head of the Department of Systems Biology Harvard School of Public Health Dyann Wirth Richard Pearson Strong Professor of Infectious DiseasesDepartment of Immunology and Infectious Diseases Gokhan Hotamisligil James Stevens Simmons Professor of Genetics and Metabolism Department of Genetics and Complex Diseases
+HMS (continued) Marc Kirschner (resigned from UPCSE May 2006) Carl W. Walter Professor of Systems Biology; Head of the Department of Systems Biology Harvard School of Public Health Dyann Wirth Richard Pearson Strong Professor of Infectious Diseases Department of Immunology and Infectious Diseases Gokhan Hotamisligil James Stevens Simmons Professor of Genetics and Metabolism Department of Genetics and Complex Diseases